Do you have a portfolio on LinkedIn? Learn how to add a LinkedIn portfolio to increase sales and boost your reputation when generating leads.

-Whether you are a sales rep, a consultant or a professional on the lookout for your next venture, LinkedIn is the place to connect with the right people.
+Whether you are a sales rep, sales manager, a consultant, or a professional on the lookout for your next venture, LinkedIn is the place to connect with the right people.
 A comprehensive and regularly updated LinkedIn portfolio goes a long way in attracting future employers or clients.

 While uploading a clean and professional resumé is important, ensuring your LinkedIn profile is active and updated is equally vital.
+LinkedIn also happens to be the world's largest B2B database, making it a perfect place to build a network, but if you're LinkedIn profile isn't resonating with the people you want to talk to, you're likely not going to get many of those conversations.
 After all, active LinkedIn profiles receive five times more page views than inactive ones!

-LinkedIn lets you post professional updates and samples of your work to its “Featured” section.
-You can use this section to update your followers about what you’re working on and upload a portfolio of relevant work samples & previous accomplishments to show off your skills and experience.
+A key LinkedIn tool is the "featured section.
+You can use this section to update your followers and connections about what you’re working on and upload a portfolio of relevant work samples & previous accomplishments to show off your skills and experience.
 This is invaluable if you are trying to find potential clients for your business.

 In this article, we will look at why you should consider using LinkedIn to showcase your portfolio and how to add a portfolio to LinkedIn to increase sales!

-First, let’s understand what a LinkedIn portfolio is and how it differs from a resumé and how the core part of a LinkedIn profile functions as a resumé.
+First, let’s understand what a LinkedIn portfolio is, how it differs from a resumé, and how the core part of a LinkedIn profile can function as a resumé itself.

 Essentially, if a resumé tells people about your professional life, a portfolio shows them.
 For example, if you create content to demonstrate your expertise in your field, your portfolio will feature on your LinkedIn profile in a thumbnail-carousel format as articles you’ve written that prospective leads can find to learn about your reputation.